 Students awarded the Dean’s Master’s Scholarship for a Penn Engineering Online degree may elect to attend on a full or part-time basis.

 Scholarship applications will need to be completed by the Early Application Deadline of the Penn Engineering Online degree program for which you are applying.
 Any application that is incomplete at the early deadline will not be eligible for scholarship consideration.
-Applications can only be submitted at the time of application to the program.
+Applications can only be submitted at the time of application to your maseter’s degree program of interest.
 Please refer to our scholarship page for more information.

 For privacy reasons, scholarship recipients and amounts awarded will be kept confidential.